Shriinivas/cmubvh/README.md

 # CMU BVH Animation

-This repository contains the categorized demos of CMU bvh animations.
+This repository contains the categorized demos of CMU bvh animations in gif format for quick reference.

 The main CMU bvh page is [here](http://mocap.cs.cmu.edu/)